Interview with Dixie Elliott

 The sin of omission was Boston's, not ours

-Your readers will emerge much better informed about the Boston College-Belfast Project case having read Peter Geoghegan's informed piece rather than John Brewer's speculative letter on the subject (respectively, "If trust is lost, future promises naught but troubles for research", 19 January, and "Inescapable burden of 'guilty knowledge'", 26 January).
-Geoghegan at least spent considerable time researching before he wrote.
+This is a letter published in Times Higher Education on 2 February 2012 in response to Professor John Brewer Your readers will emerge much better informed about the Boston College-Belfast Project case having read Peter Geoghegan's informed piece rather than John Brewer's speculative letter on the subject (respectively, "If trust is lost, future promises naught but troubles for research", 19 January, and "Inescapable burden of 'guilty knowledge'", 26 January).
+Geoghegan at least spent considerable time researching before he wrot...

 Saturday, March 17, 2012